gangelo/simple_command_dispatcher/README.md

         # @param command, which becomes "Api::MyApp1::V1::AuthenticateRequest."
 This string is then
         # simply constantized; #call is then executed, passing the @param command_parameters
         # (e.g. request.headers, which contains ["Authorization"], out authorization token).
+        # Consequently, the correlation between our routes and command class module structure
+        # was no coincidence.
         command = SimpleCommand::Dispatcher.call(:AuthenticateRequest,
                      path, { camelize: true}, request.headers)
         if command.success?